terraware/llm-autotranslate/README.md

 The value of the "instructions" field in the API request is constructed from the following pieces:

 - A preamble that's built into autotranslate.
-The preamble is in the file `src/preamble.txt`.
-The strings `{SOURCE_LANGUAGE}` and `{TARGET_LANGUAGE}` in the preamble are replaced with the names of the source and target languages.
 - An optional file with project-specific, but not language-specific, instructions.
 - An optional file with language-specific instructions.